,

 Thermostat problems

-If the water is too hot or cold, you might have a problem with the faulty thermostat.
-Use this article to learn how to troubleshoot and replace a thermostat and ensure a comfortable shower – again.
+If the water is too hot or cold, you might have a problem with a faulty thermostat.
+Use this article to learn how to troubleshoot and replace a thermostat, ensuring a comfortable shower once again.

 Sediment build-up

-Check out this repair guide to fix the strange noise in the water heater and improve the lower performance.
-Sediment build-up at the bottom of the tank is the main problem that must be addressed correctly and on time.
+Check out this repair guide to fix strange noises in your water heater and improve its overall performance.
+The main problem is usually sediment build-up at the bottom of the tank, which must be addressed correctly and promptly.

-Also, learn how to reduce the effects of hard water using a water softener.
+You can also learn how to reduce the effects of hard water by using a water softener.

 Discolored water